Creighton4Good/BlueJay-Bites/docs/backend-design.md

 ### Admin/organizer actions

-Admins and organizers have separate endpoints for editing and deleting an event, to ensure that organizers are only performing these actions on events they own.
+Admins and organizers can both edit and delete their own event, but admins can edit or delete any event.
+There are security checks to ensure that organizers are only performing these actions on events they own.
 Only admins can promote and demote users to other roles.
-Users can update their own personal information, such as their display name.
+Any user can update their own personal information, such as their display name.

 ### Admin/organizer views

 Admins can do anything that an organizer can do, so they will also be able to see the page of events only they created.
-Admins will also have admin only views such as get all closed posts, get a post by id, or recover a post.
+Admin only views are supported in conroller classes, such as get all closed posts, get a post by id, or recover a post.
 This helps to ensure that admins do not need to be assigned the organizer role separately.

 ### Buildings table = indoor structures only